 - Edamame Frozen shelled edamame can be found in the frozen section of most grocery stores near the frozen peas.

 - Tahini Ground up hulled and toasted sesame seeds.
 It has a thick paste-like consistency.
 Tahini has a unique flavor that sets hummus apart from other dips.
-Contains a variety of nutrients in including protein, unsaturated fats, minerals (like manganese) and lignans.
+Contains a variety of nutrients including protein, unsaturated fats, minerals (like manganese), and lignans.
+Tahini can be found in the international or natural and organic sections in most grocery stores.

 - Lemon juice Use fresh lemon juice for the best flavor.
 Lemon is high in vitamin C.